dornaweb/product-specifications/README.md

 # Product Specifications for Woocommerce

-Create Spec. tables for woocommerce products.
+With product specifications plugin you can easily create spec. tables for your woocommerce products